JDBC driver#

 The Trino JDBC driver has the following requirements:

 Java version 8 or higher.
+Java 22 or higher is recommended for improved decompression performance.

 All users that connect to Trino with the JDBC driver must be granted access to query tables in the